sawincp/Phase-1-Project/README.md

 By Corey Sawin

-A simple JavaScript web application that utilizes the Rick and Morty API to display a list of characters and their related information.
+A simple JavaScript web application that utilizes the Rick and Morty API to display a list of characters and their related character information.

 ## Technologies Used